orbitoosoft/orbitootoolkit/README.md

 }
 ```

-After that we can send `@Signal` from our service:
+After that we can send the callback from our `PaymentService`:
 ```java
 @Service
 public class PaymentServiceImpl implements PaymentService {